10 min read

 However, product teams who invest in gathering user feedback during product development, are more likely to launch a product with a higher chance of success because they gathered feedback along the way and used research insights to shape the product as they were creating it.

-Before and while I was creating my program, The UX Portfolio Formula, I spent hundreds of hours doing research.
+Before and while I was creating my program, Career Strategy Lab I spent hundreds of hours doing research.
 I wanted to understand the problems UX professionals face when it comes to creating a UX portfolio, navigating the job search, and preparing for interviews.
-One blinding insight was that too many UX professionals do not apply the UX process when they create their portfolio.
-Ironic, right?
+One blinding insight was that too many UX professionals do not apply the UX process when they write their case studies and create their portfolios.